nathanielng/activity-recognition-wearables/CodeBook.md

 particular activity.
 The remaining columns contained the data averaged over all the values matching the 'subject' and 'activity'.

+Column names prefixed with a 't' are **time domain** data while names prefixed with a 'f' are **frequency domain** data.
+Names with '.std' contain standard deviation data, while names with '.mean' contain averages (i.e. means).
+In terms of units, variables names (as in `features.txt`) are normalized and bounded to the range [-1,1].
+'Acc' refers to accelerometer (or acceleration) data while 'Gyro' refers to gyroscope data.

 ### Data

 The source of the data used in this analysis is the [Human Activity Recognition Using Smartphones Data/ Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) | [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html), downloaded from the location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip